-STEM I provides opportunities for students to experience, analyze, and design inquiry-based activities that can be incorporated into STEM units of learning and are aligned to the California Common Core State Standards and the Next Generation Science Standards.
-Identification of useful community and everyday resources that will enhance the quality of STEM units of learning, whether they be problem or project-based, is a focus embedded in the coursework.
+STEM I provides opportunities for students to engineer, analyze, and design inquiry-based activities centered on phenomena from the Next Generation Science Standards and modeled with mathematics.
+Identification of useful community and everyday resources that will enhance the quality of STEM units of learning, whether they be problem or project-based, is also a focus embedded in the coursework.
 Other topics covered in the course include the consideration of assessments, student discourse and presentation, management of technology and tools.